GeronimoChen/DLTD/5_AIAISN_Package/Fitting_Guide.md

 '''

 "snName" is the name of the supernova, and should be matched to the folder name that stores the spectra of this supernova.
-"specDir" is the folder name that stores the spectra.
+"specDir" is the folder name that stores the spectra, the spectra listed in the "specDir/snName/starTableDen.csv" will be used.
 "predOutDir" is the directory that stores the output element abundance, resampled observation spectra and other TARDIS running parameters.
 "networkDir" is the directory that stores the network weight parameters and network training histories.
 "ebvHost" is the host galaxy dust extinction value E(B-V).